csecht/CountBOINCtasks/README.md

 count interval.
 To avoid missing any reported tasks, the `--interval` option has a 60 minutes (60m) maximum, but that and shorter intervals can re-count tasks that carry over from one interval to the next or next several.

+## Development Plans
+* Implement for Mac OS and Windows 10.